SeanSteinle/cs690-final-project/PointRCNN/README.md

-# SECOND
+# PointRCNN

-To train and test the SECOND model we are going to use the code from [OpenPCDet](https://github.com/open-mmlab/OpenPCDet).
+To train and test the PointRCNN model we are going to use the code from [OpenPCDet](https://github.com/open-mmlab/OpenPCDet).

 ## Data Setup